Garuda Glide

-T3 (stylized as T^{3}; pronounced "T-three", "T-cubed", or "Terror to the third power") was an inverted roller coaster located at Kentucky Kingdom in Louisville, Kentucky.
-The Suspended Looping Coaster model manufactured by Vekoma originally opened as T2 on April 7, 1995.
+Garuda Glide is an inverted roller coaster located at Wonderla in Bengaluru, Karnataka, India.
+The Suspended Looping Coaster model manufactured by Vekoma originally opened at Kentucky Kingdom in Louisville, Kentucky as T2 on April 7, 1995.
 Following the amusement park's closure in 2009 due to financial difficulties, the ride sat idle for several years.
-Under new park ownership, the roller coaster was refurbished and renamed T3, which reopened to the public as T3 on July 3, 2015.
-The ride closed permanently following the 2022 season.
+Under new park ownership, the roller coaster was refurbished and renamed T3 in 2015.
+The coaster operated through the 2022 season before it was dismantled and sold to Wonderla in 2024.

 History

 The concept to add inversions to the inverted roller coaster was first developed by Jim Wintrode, general manager of Six Flags Great America, in the 1990s.
 Wintrode worked with Walter Bolliger and Claude Mabillard – from Swiss roller coaster manufacturer Bolliger & Mabillard – along with engineer Robert Mampe to develop Batman: The Ride which opened at Six Flags Great America in 1992.
 Dutch amusement ride manufacturer Vekoma developed a similar concept shortly after, and the model became known as the Suspended Looping Coaster (SLC).
 Their first installation was El Condor at Walibi Holland which debuted in 1994.

 In 1995, nine parks around the world announced plans to add Vekoma SLCs, including Kentucky Kingdom.
-On December 1, 1994, Kentucky Kingdom announced that they would be adding a Vekoma SLC named T2.
+On December 1, 1994, Kentucky Kingdom announced that they would be opening a Vekoma SLC named T2.
 This one was identical to the original prototype at Walibi Holland, but it featured a different color scheme – red track with purple trains.
 T2 would officially open on April 7, 1995.

 At the end of 1997, the rights to operate Kentucky Kingdom were sold to Premier Parks for $64 million.
 Following the acquisition, Batman and DC Comics themes were added to Kentucky Kingdom.
 As a result, T2 was painted black for the 1999 season.
 This was due to a plan by Six Flags to retheme part of the park as Gotham City, and rebrand T2 as Batman: The Ride and its next door roller coaster, Chang, as Riddler's Revenge.
 However, these plans never came to fruition, while T2 retained its new coat of black paint.